open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 These are the significant data types used in the model architecture:

 - **Aggregator**: aggregates one or more measurements in a useful way
+- **Aggregator snapshot**: copy of an synchronous instrument aggregator taken during collection
 - **AggregatorSelector**: chooses which Aggregator to assign to a metric instrument
+- **Accumulation**: consists of Instrument, Label Set, Resource, and Aggregator snapshot, output by Accumulator
-- **Aggregation**: the result of aggregating one or more events by a specific aggregator
+- **Aggregation**: the result of aggregating one or more events by a specific aggregator, output by Processor
 - **AggregationKind**: describes the kind of read API the Aggregation supports (e.g., Sum)
-- **Accumulation**: consists of Instrument, Label Set, Resource, and Aggregator snapshot
 - **Controller**: coordinates the Accumulator, Processor, and Exporter components in an export pipeline
 - **ExportKind**: one of Delta, Cumulative, or Pass-Through
 - **ExportKindSelector**: chooses which ExportKind to use for a metric instrument.